-An exchange may demonstrate that its fees are constrained by competitive forces by showing that the platform theory of competition applies.
+An exchange may demonstrate that its fees are constrained by competitive

 As the United States Supreme Court recognized in Ohio v.
 American Express, platforms are firms that act as intermediaries between two or more sets of agents, and typically the choices made on one side of the platform affect the results on the other side of the platform via externalities, or "indirect network effects."
-35 Externalities are linkages between the different "sides" of a platform such that one cannot understand pricing and competition for goods or services on one side of the platform in isolation; one must also account for the influence of the other side.
+Externalities are linkages between the different "sides" of a platform such that one cannot understand pricing and competition for goods or services on one side of the platform in isolation; one must also account for the influence of the other side.
 As the Supreme Court explained:

-To ensure sufficient participation, twosided platforms must be sensitive to the prices that they charge each side. . . .
-Raising the price on side A risks losing participation on that side, which decreases the value of the platform to side B. If the participants on side B leave due to this loss in value, then the platform has even less value to side A risking a feedback loop of declining demand. . . .
-Two-sided platforms therefore must take these indirect network effects into account before making a change in price on either side.36
+To ensure sufficient participation, two-sided platforms must be sensitive to the prices that they charge each side. . . .
+Raising the price on side A risks losing participation on that side, which decreases the value of the platform to side B. If the participants on side B leave due to this loss in value, then the platform has even less value to side A-risking a feedback loop of declining demand. . . .
+Two-sided platforms therefore must take these indirect network effects into account before making a change in price on either side.
+38